top of page

 Why Marriage Certificates Need Apostilles

-Marriage Certificates are frequently apostilled for:
+Marriage certificates are frequently apostilled for:

 • Dual citizenship applications